BabyFUSE/Baby-Fuse-Contracts/README.md

 contract babyfuse $BABYFUSE
 0x9A5De7C8faEacD606cE7F46422A6286C15a55F60

-To Claim fuse manually go to block explorer link ensure you are in correct wallet
+To Claim fuse manually go to block explorer link below and ensure you are in correct wallet.

 https://explorer.fuse.io/address/0x9A5De7C8faEacD606cE7F46422A6286C15a55F60/write-contract

-go to option 3 Claim
+go to option 3 (Claim)

 Click Claim

-Will will independantly of dapp (always works this way regardless)
+Will complete transaction of dapp (always works this way regardless)

 # Info